Have you ever been annoyed that in e.g. Linux or FreeBSD, due to "conflicts",

 podman

-, but it might require some networking magic for the client tools to talk to databases outside of the pods. - You could of course use VMs but that seems a bit overkill.
+, but this might require some networking magic for the client tools to talk to databases outside of the jail/container. - You could of course use VMs but that seems a bit overkill.

 - You can also always go and compile MySQL from source code, but that again seems overkill.